any-docs/css/content/reference/properties/mask-repeat/index.md

 ### Multiple values

 Each `mask-repeat` value in this comma-separated list applies to a separate mask layer.
 An element can have multiple mask layers applied.
-The number of layers is determined by the number of comma-separated values in the {{cssxref("mask-image")}} property value (even if a value is `none`).
+The number of layers is determined by the number of comma-separated values in the `mask-image` property value (even if a value is `none`).
 Each `mask-repeat` value is matched up with the `mask-image` values, in order.
 If the number of values in the two properties differs, any excess values of `mask-repeat` values are ignored, or, if `mask-repeat` has fewer values than `mask-image`, the `mask-repeat` values are repeated.

 ### Sizing and positioning

 The `mask-repeat` property value defines how mask images are tiled after they have been [sized](/reference/properties/mask-size) and [positioned](/reference/properties/mask-position).
-The first (and possibly only) mask-image repetition is positioned by the {{cssxref("mask-position")}} property, which defaults to `0% 0%`, the top-left corner of the origin box.
-The size is defined by the {{cssxref("mask-size")}} property, which defaults to `auto`.
+The first (and possibly only) mask-image repetition is positioned by the `mask-position` property, which defaults to `0% 0%`, the top-left corner of the origin box.
+The size is defined by the `mask-size` property, which defaults to `auto`.
 The positions of the repeated masks are based on this initial mask instance.

 ### Clipping